Teaching

 • Cultural Heritage or Dark Tourism?
 The Whitechapel Murders Case across Media

-Set texts have included novels and short stories, prose and poetry, canonical works and penny bloods, literary and filmic objects of analysis across different centuries, as shown by the following (non-exhaustive) list: Oliver Twist, The String of Pearls: A Romance (both the penny blood and the musical adaptation of the Sweeney Todd story by Stephen Sondheim), Strange Case of Dr Jekyll and Mr Hyde, Northanger Abbey, The Sign of Four, War of the Worlds (both the novel and the radio drama adaptation by Orson Welles), The Twilight Zone, Macbeth, Rebecca (both the novel and the Hitchcock adaptation), The Moonstone, “The Yellow Wallpaper”, The Castle of Otranto, “Lot n°249”, Birds of Prey, The Beetle, Jane Eyre, The Importance of Being Earnest, Dracula, Othello, One for the Road, Frankenstein, Star Trek episodes, Sherlock, Mr Holmes, From Hell (both the graphic novel and the film), …
+Set texts have included novels and short stories, prose and poetry, canonical works and penny bloods, literary and filmic objects of analysis across different centuries, as shown by the following (non-exhaustive) list: Oliver Twist, The String of Pearls: A Romance (both the penny blood and the musical adaptation of the Sweeney Todd story by Stephen Sondheim), Strange Case of Dr Jekyll and Mr Hyde, Northanger Abbey, The Sign of Four, War of the Worlds (both the novel and the radio drama adaptation by Orson Welles), The Twilight Zone, Macbeth, Rebecca (both the novel and the Hitchcock adaptation), The Moonstone, “The Yellow Wallpaper”, The Castle of Otranto, “Lot n°249”, “Oh, Whistle, and I’ll Come to You, My Lad”, Birds of Prey, The Beetle, Jane Eyre, The Importance of Being Earnest, Dracula, Interview with the Vampire, Othello, One for the Road, Mrs Dalloway, Frankenstein, “A Christmas Carol”, Star Trek episodes, Sherlock, Mr Holmes, From Hell (both the graphic novel and the film), …

 In addition to literature and cultural studies courses, I have worked both as a teacher and a language assistant for English and French in secondary schools in France, England and Austria.